Nazi Art Thefts: Crime Novels

 NEIL OLSON

 - The Icon (2005): Thriller.
 In 1944 a group of Greek partisans are hiding from the Germans near the village of Katarini.
 A plan to trade a painted icon for some weapons goes awry, and an ancient Byzantine icon disappears, to resurface 56 years later on the wall of a private chapel in the New York City home of a Swiss banker named Kessler.
-After Kessler dies, the Greek Orthodox Church, the Metropolitan Museum of Art, an elderly Greek gangster and other mysterious characters vie to acquire the icon,
+After Kessler dies, the Greek Orthodox Church, the Metropolitan Museum of Art, an elderly Greek gangster and other mysterious characters vie to acquire the icon.

 PATRICK PARKER, USA-Ret.